 Leg day is NOT every day

-In summary, training your lower body the right way will help you build strong legs, glutes, and overall strength!
+Training your lower body the right way will help you build strong legs, glutes, and overall strength!
 Don't get discouraged if the results don't come right away, building muscle takes time, but implementing these strategies will ensure that you're on the right path.
 Also, keep in mind that lower body workouts are tough and require a lot of energy, so don't forget to prepare mentally and physically.
 To prep for your leg day workout get enough rest, eat plenty of carbs, and hydrate!